 Sprint 2: Domain

-Finally you should add unit tests that cover your user interface classes and domain classes.
+Finally you should write unit tests that cover your user interface classes and domain classes.
+Unit tests will be expected for all code that you write from this point forward in your project.

 How do you work around “missing” components i.e., how do you display data when you don’t have a data class to read the data?
 You create mock classes for components that you haven’t implemented yet.
 These mock classes provide hard-coded test data for your unit tests, and make it easier to write tests for classes that are in-progress.
 They allow you to finalise the interface and build out the implementation over time.

-In this sprint, you will need to write mock classes for your Data layer.
+In this sprint, you should expect to write mock classes for your Data layer.
+Other implementation layers should use and display this data as-if it were live data.

 Requirements